M16 rifle: Terminal ballistics

-The 5.56×45 mm cartridge had several advantages over the 7.62×51 mm NATO round used in the M14 rifle.
+The 5.56×45mm cartridge had several advantages over the 7.62×51mm NATO round used in the M14 rifle.
 It enabled each soldier to carry more ammunition and was easier to control during automatic or burst fire.
-The 5.56×45 mm NATO cartridge can also produce massive wounding effects when the bullet impacts at high speed and yaws ("tumbles") in tissue leading to fragmentation and rapid transfer of energy.
+The 5.56×45mm NATO cartridge can also produce massive wounding effects when the bullet impacts at high speed and yaws ("tumbles") in tissue leading to fragmentation and rapid transfer of energy.

 The original ammunition for the M16 was the 55-grain M193 cartridge.
 When fired from a 20 in barrel at ranges of up to 100 m, the thin-jacketed lead-cored round traveled fast enough (above 2900 ft/s) that the force of striking a human body would cause the round to yaw (or tumble) and fragment into about a dozen pieces of various sizes thus created wounds that were out of proportion to its caliber.
 These wounds were so devastating that many considered the M16 to be an inhumane weapon.
 As the 5.56 mm round's velocity decreases, so does the number of fragments that it produces.
 The 5.56 mm round does not normally fragment at distances beyond 200 meters or at velocities below 2500 ft/s, and its lethality becomes largely dependent on shot placement.

 With the development of the M16A2, the new 62-grain M855 cartridge was adopted in 1983.
 The heavier bullet had more energy and was made with a steel core to penetrate Soviet body armor.
 However, this caused less fragmentation on impact and reduced effects against targets without armor, both of which lessened kinetic energy transfer and wounding ability.
 Some soldiers and Marines coped with this through training, with requirements to shoot vital areas three times to guarantee killing the target.